hipe/tmx/lib/skylab/pub-sub/doc/issues/019-storypoints.md

 # #storypoint-5

-this method adds a listener to a stream. for any stream `foo` it is more idiomatic to use the `on_foo` method rather than this one. this was created to be employed when the particular identity of `foo` is determined programmatically.
+this method adds a listener to a stream. for any stream `foo` it is more readable and hence idiomatic to use the `on_foo` method rather than this one. this method was created to be employed when the particular identity of `foo` is determined programmatically.

+it must be public both because its typical sender will be an outside agent attempting to wire this one, and because the outside frameworks may depend on its public existence; hence it is part of our fixed, public API :[#020].

 # #storypoint-6